The expository essay differs from other types of texts in that it requires expressing your point of view on a...Read More

 - How a much more Frequent Social Interaction may help Children Discover More and Much faster

-- How Much Time Need Mothers and fathers Use With Children to Help out Their Brain Develop?
+- How Much Time Need Mothers and fathers Use With Children to Help Their Brain Develop?

-- May Music Increase Visual, Motor, Focus and Mathematical Skills of in Young people?
+- May Music Increase Visual, Motor, Focus, and Mathematical Skills in Young people?

 - The Five Steps of Mental Development in Children Mentioned

-- The Four Kind of Parenting as well as the One You Should Adopt
+- The Four Kinds of Parenting as well as the One You Should Adopt

 Sample essay on Child Development – Observational Study

 The House.
-The child was observed in the confines of their own living room where a television was placed to provide daily entertainment.
-There were only two soft sofas on the sides of the tv.
+The child was observed in the confines of their living room, where television was placed to provide daily entertainment.
+Only two soft sofas on the sides.
 No center table inhibited the movement of the children in front of the television.

-Co-stars.
-Ten- year old Emerald (a neighbor), nine-year old Sparkle (eldest sister), seven-year old Sapphire (middle sister) and six-year-old Ruby (cousin) were also present.
+Ten- year old Emerald (a neighbor), nine-year-old Sparkle (eldest sister), seven-year-old Sapphire (middle sister), and six-year-old Ruby (cousin) were also preset.
 The only adult present at first was their mother.

 Specific Activity Observations